lenileiro/ex_datalog/README.md

 #### Querying with Specific Conditions

 You can also query with specific conditions using the where clause.
-For example, to fild all where Alice matches the any rule:
+For example, to find all where Alice matches the any rule:

 ```elixir
 {:ok, results} = ExDatalog.evaluate_query(datalog, %{rule: "*", where: %{object_id: "Alice"}})